Stanislav Nedkov: Ultimate Fighting Championship

-Nedkov was expected to face Steve Cantwell on October 16, 2010 at UFC 120.
+Nedkov was expected to face Steve Cantwell on October 16, 2010, at UFC 120.
 However, less than 48 hours before the event, Cantwell was forced off the card after suffering a knee injury during a pre-fight training session.
-With no time to find a suitable opponent for Nedkov, the bout was cancelled.
+The bout was cancelled with no time to find a suitable opponent for Nedkov.

 Nedkov eventually made his UFC debut against Luiz Cane at UFC 134.
 Nedkov won the fight via TKO (punches) in the first round.

 Nedkov was scheduled to return to the UFC at UFC 142.
 He was expected to take on Fabio Maldonado at this event, however alleged visa problems forced Nedkov to withdraw from the bout.

-Nedkov faced Thiago Silva on November 10, 2012 at UFC on Fuel TV 6.
+Nedkov faced Thiago Silva on November 10, 2012, at UFC on Fuel TV 6.
 He lost via arm-triangle choke in the third round.
-However, on November 21, 2012, it was revealed that Silva had failed his post fight drug test, testing positive for marijuana metabolites and the result was overturned and changed to a No Contest.
+However, on November 21, 2012, it was revealed that Silva had failed his post-fight drug test, testing positive for marijuana metabolites and the result was overturned and changed to a No Contest.

-Nedkov made his Middleweight debut against Tom Watson on February 16, 2013 at UFC on Fuel TV: Barão vs. McDonald.
+Nedkov made his Middleweight debut against Tom Watson on February 16, 2013, at UFC on Fuel TV: Barão vs. McDonald.
 He lost the back-and-forth fight via TKO in the second round.
 Both participants earned Fight of the Night honors for their performance.

 Nedkov returned to the octagon against Nikita Krylov in a light heavyweight bout at UFC on Fox: Gustafsson vs. Johnson on January 24, 2015.
-He lost the fight via submission in the first round, and was subsequently released from the promotion shortly after.
+He lost the fight via submission in the first round and was subsequently released from the promotion shortly after.